 Step 2: Post-viewing referencing!

 You can run these checks before the viewing, but I find it’s most practical to do it during or soon after the viewing, because it involves applicants providing documentation.
-Some applicants may not feel comfortable providing personal information unless they are interested in the property (determined after the viewing), so that’s why you may have to wait until after.
+Some applicants may not feel comfortable providing personal information unless they are interested in the property (which is usually determined after the viewing), so that’s why you may have to wait until after.

 Check Identification